Australia has around 100 venomous snakes — 12 with a bite that can kill.

 When you see a snake, if you back away it will generally go on its way, leaving you alone.
 Not surprisingly, snakes are more likely to attack in self defence.
 Let sleeping snakes lie…

 There is no better way than completing a First Aid and CPR course to effectively prepare yourself for providing First Aid treatment in any medical emergency, including snake bites.

 Australia Wide First Aid offers comprehensive First Aid courses conducted by experienced trainers.
 We provide group training for businesses, as well as courses for individuals.

 Our First Aid training and CPR courses will ensure you have the skills to handle all types of emergencies.

-Find out more about certified First Aid training Sunshine Coast now.
+Find out more about our Sunshine Coast First Aid Training Centre.